Best Tactical Shotguns in 2023: Stay Ready

 Performance Scores

-Offering rugged simplicity that borrows from almost every combat or tactical shotgun on the market today but delivers all the reliability and performance with a price that’s hard to beat.
+It offers rugged simplicity that borrows from almost every combat or tactical shotgun on the market today but delivers all the reliability and performance with a price that’s hard to beat.

-The Pro Series SMax model, is available with black or woodgrain walnut furniture, sporting an 18.5-inch barrel length, and a corresponding 6-shot capacity.
 One bonus about the SMax is that the wood furniture gives it a little more weight than synthetics, keeping the 12GA recoil under control.
 It also packed both a shoulder and bird’s head pistol grip in the same box — a bonus if you’re into pistol grips — and adding to its home defense capability.

 Sure, Black Aces isn’t a household name, but if it isn’t broke…